domsson/reb-set-gen/README.md

 A little tool that reads in two text files.
 One contains a format string which is expected to have two placeholders, `$BRAND` and `$IMAGE`.
 The other text file is supposed to contain multiple lines, each being one "brand".
+The tool then produces a new file, which has the same amounts of lines as the "brands" input file, but with each line being formatted according to the "formats" file.

 ## Dependencies